top of page

 Identifying Key Policy Changes

-A political vulnerability audit thoroughly examines potential federal and state policy changes as well as internal policies and actions of the university.
-Institutions should evaluate how policy shifts could affect operational realities and stakeholder impacts.
-This involves understanding both immediate effects, such as changes to funding, and long-term implications, such as the potential restructuring of educational programs.
+A political vulnerability audit examines potential federal and state policy changes and internal university policies, actions, structure, and recent news.
+Audits evaluate how policy shifts could affect operations and funding, both immediate effects, such as changes to funding, and long-term implications, such as the potential restructuring of educational programs.

-Colleges and universities should prioritize the development of contingency plans that outline strategic responses to potential policy changes.
-These plans should address anticipated reductions in government support, strategies for sustaining academic excellence and financial stability, and a response framework for administrative and regulatory actions against university operations and policy.
+Further, colleges and universities should prioritize the development of crisis communications plans that outline strategic responses to likely scenarios, including reductions in government support and federal administrative and regulatory actions against university operations and policy.

 Final Thoughts